jomkz/yubicrypto/README.md

     $ gunicorn server:app

 This will start the development server on the local machine, listening on port 8000.
 You should be able to access the application at [http://localhost:8000/](http://localhost:8000).
+To listen on a non-localhost interface, use something like this:

+    $ gunicorn -b 192.168.0.2:80 server:app

 ## Usage